shayzle/jeux-videops-space-word/README.md

 SpaceWord is a browser-based game originally built for the [js13kGames 2021](https://js13kgames.com/) competition, where the theme was **"space"** and the total artefact size had to stay under 13 KB.

-This fork is part of the **Jeux VidéOps** school project, focused on setting up a CI/CD pipeline using GitHub Actions — not on rewriting the game itself.
+This fork is part of the **Jeux VidéOps** school project, focused on setting up a CI/CD pipeline using GitHub Actions, not on rewriting the game itself.
 The goal is to automate quality checks, testing, and deployment so every code change is validated before it ships.

 ---